mritunjaysharma394/vowpal-wiki/Conditional-Contextual-Bandit.md

 ## _Work in progress_

-Conditional Contextual Bandit (CCB) is an extension over contextual bandits, where there are multiple slots in which an action can be chosen.
+Conditional Contextual Bandit (CCB) is an extension over Contextual Bandit (CB), where there are multiple slots in which an action can be chosen.
 There is a shared context, as well as features for each action and slot.
-The CCB reduction (`ccb_explore_adf`) calls into `cb_sample` (see [Sampling](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Conditional-Contextual-Bandit#sampling)) and then `cb_explore_adf`, and so it essentially reduces into sequential cb operations.
-In order to learn relationships between the slots for each action that is taken its features are inserted into a special history namespace for subsequent slots.
-Additionally, there is an automatic quartic interaction between shared, action, slot and history features.
+The CCB reduction (`ccb_explore_adf`) calls into `cb_sample` (see [Sampling](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Conditional-Contextual-Bandit#sampling)) and then `cb_explore_adf`, and so it essentially reduces into sequential CB operations.
+There is an id assigned to each slot automatically in a reserved namespace.
+Interactions are then added for every namespace and interaction with this reserved namespace to learn the slot interactions.
+Rewards can be specified for any slot.

 ## Sampling
+Since there are several calls to CB, in order for exploration to work each CB result must be sampled between each call.
+This is done automatically by the `cb_sample` reduction by potentially swapping the top action based on the pdf produced by the underlying `cb_explore_adf` call.
+Since exploration is done for every slot it is recommended to divide your epsilon by the number of slots in order to maintain a similar exploration amount.(`epsilon/num_slots`)

 ## Input Format
 ### VW text format
 CCB format is a multi line example format with 3 different example/line types.
 Lines are identified by explicit types as part of the label.
 This is different to the previous implicit action example type.